-VOD: Tell us a bit about your other interests apart from creating intricate shadowboxes?
+VOD: Tell us a bit about your other interests apart from creating intricate shadowboxes? any corner of the world will compound the world will be world will be world will compound the world will be world will be

 Jamaleldin: I collect Darfuri proverbs.
 I believe that collecting and preserving local proverbs is important; they are a part of the history of our land and a reflection of our value system.
 These proverbs are repositories of deep wisdom and contain valuable life lessons for all.